-To avoid the stamp duty surcharge, it’s important that you’re in the country at the time of settlement.
+To avoid the stamp duty surcharge, it’s important that you’re in the country at the time of settlement and contract signing.

 If you can’t be in Australia at the time of settlement, you may still be able to avoid the FPAD buying purchasing in a state that doesn’t apply the surcharge:

 - South Australia

 Are new zealand citizens eligible for the First Home Owners Grant and other waivers?

 The Australian government’s First Home Owners Grant (FHOG) and other benefits are available for permanent residents, as if they were citizens of Australia.

 The Australian Department of Immigration automatically grants New Zealanders living in Australia a Special Category Visa (SCV).

 Because New Zealand citizens are considered to be permanent residents of Australia, they are eligible for the grant.

 Again, in NSW, you need to be living in the country for at least 200 days before can buy a property and, therefore, apply for the FHOG.

 You can even potentially avoid stamp duty or at least qualify for stamp duty concessions if you can meet the following criteria: